All To Know About The Symptoms, Causes, Types & Treatment Of Urinary Tract Infection (UTI)

 An infection can happen in different parts of your urinary tract.
 Each type has a different name, based on where it is.

 • Cystitis (bladder): It occurs when your bladder becomes inflamed due to infection by bacteria.
-You might feel like you need to pee a lot, or it might hurt when you pee.
+You may experience frequent urges to urinate, or discomfort or pain during urination.
 You might also have lower belly pain and cloudy or bloody urine.

-• Urethritis (urethra): Urethritis commonly occurs due to bacteria, which causes inflammation and irritation of the urethra.
-This can cause a discharge and burning when you pee.
+• Urethritis (urethra): Urethritis commonly occurs due to bacteria, which cause inflammation and irritation of the urethra.
+This condition can cause a discharge and burning when you pee.

 If you suspect that you have a urinary tract infection, go to the doctor.
 You’ll give a urine sample to test for UTI-causing bacteria.